Fun Party Themes for Your Child's 1st Birthday

-It goes without saying that the décor needs to be simply royal and you will get all kinds of bunters, table cloths, tableware and banners that fit theme.
+It goes without saying that the décor needs to be simply royal and you will get all kinds of bunters, table cloths, tableware and banners that fit the theme.
 The cake can be made in the shape of your kid’s favourite Disney princess and the colours can match the décor.
 You could have a mascot dressed up as your child’s favourite princess and organise craft making sessions for the older children at the party.
-The smaller ones can come dressed up as royal citizens
+The smaller ones can come dressed up as royal citizens.

 DIY Activity: Make a crown

 1.Take thick glitter paper in pink or white colour

 2.Using a template from the Internet, cut out the shape of a crown

 3.Stick colourful craft gems/pearls to the border of the crown and decorate with sequins

 4.Now slowly attach both ends to create a crown.